promatia/acts/constitution_rev.md

 - (a) be over the age of 16 years or be legally emancipated, and
 - (b) be a full citizen of Promatia, and
-- (c) have no committed a felony in Promatia, or in any other country where such a crime would be considered a felony in Promatia.
+- (c) sentenced to no more than 10 years in Prison, and less than 5 years remaining

 ### Section 3: Legislative Process
 #### Paragraph 1: Development Stage